 All faculty members, investigators, staff members, or students at ASU intending to use live animals in research or teaching, or for holding purposes, must submit an Animal Protocol to the IACUC.
 In addition, research professionals unaffiliated with ASU who wish to conduct research on campus or have animals housed in ASU facilities must submit a protocol for IACUC review.
-The only exception in which research or teaching using live vertebrates does not need IACUC approval is for free-ranging wild animals that are only observed and their behavior is not altered in any way.
+The only exception in which research or teaching using live vertebrates does not need IACUC approval is for the use of animals that are not manipulated by the researchers.
+To ascertain whether a proposed study is an exception, the PI should send a summary of the proposed work to IACUC@asu.edu.
+Decisions as to whether a use qualifies as an exception is determined unanimously by the Chair and Attending Veterinarian and acknowledged/consented by the Committee.
 In all other instances of animal use, a protocol must be submitted and approved by the IACUC before animals may be acquired, housed, or used.

-In addition to the standard ASU Animal Protocol form, there are two simplified protocol forms which may be appropriate in some cases: (1) the Non-ASU Research at ASU Request Form; and

-(2) the Authorization for Non-Research or Teaching Use of Animals.
+In addition to the standard ASU Animal Protocol form, there are two simplified protocol forms which may be appropriate in some cases: (1) the Non-ASU Research at ASU Request Form; and (2) the Authorization for Non-Research or Teaching Use of Animals.
 All investigators and personnel involved in animal research, teaching, or holding must achieve training certification at the required level and receive OHSP clearance prior to working under the protocol.
 The training requirement is waived for Authorization for Non-Research or Teaching Use of Animals protocols that are contracting with external vendors to provide animals (e.g., petting zoos) if the vendor does not relinquish possession of the animals and is licensed by applicable regulatory agencies.